Adventures in Asian Art

 ko doku

-In some context, it can mean reclusive, isolation, single or solo.
+In some contexts, it can mean reclusive, isolated, single, or solo.

-This is a Japanese word, but not a good selection for a wall scroll.
+孤獨 is a Japanese word but not a good selection for a wall scroll.

 In Chinese, this will relay a rather sad feeling to anyone who reads this calligraphy on your wall.